UnleashMe69/TDS694C/README.md

 For more information about the encoded data of the TDS694C, the user can refer to  _TDS Family Oscilloscope Programmer Manual "Command Descriptions"_

-The corresponding page (355) can be found in this repository with an example file of encoded plot data exported by the TDS694C.
+The corresponding page (355) can be found in this repository with an example file (file named _fft.txt_) of encoded plot data exported by the TDS694C.
 ## Installation

 You can either download the Python script or clone this repository